tridentity/800-63A-ImplGuide/4_Resolution.md

 ![Figure 4: Fuzzy Matching of Attributes Using Name, Date of Birth and Current Address](media/figure-4-fuzzy-matching.png) **Figure 4:** Fuzzy Matching of Attributes Using Name, Date of Birth and Current Address

 The U.S. Department of Veterans’ Affairs and many large health care organizations use attribute matching systems to perform patient identity matching.
 These systems vary in costs and complexity and fuzzy matching algorithms consider demographic attributes such as name, date of birth, address and phone number.
 When comparisons indicate a high statistical likelihood that the records are related, the algorithm declares a match between the two records based on thresholds established by the assurance requirements of the use case.
-In deterministic cases (such as the algorithm used by the Veterans Health Administration) exact matching of identity and demographic data is performed.
+In deterministic cases exact matching of identity and demographic data is performed.

 ## Knowledge Based Verification for Resolution
-If an agency chooses to start the identity proofing process with higher confidence, or in the event an identity cannot be resolved using automated matching algorithms or manual inspection by CSP staff, the CSP may request the applicant participate in a KBV process.
+If an agency chooses to start the identity proofing process with higher confidence, or in the event an identity cannot be resolved using automated matching algorithms or manual inspection by the agency staff, the agency may request the applicant participate in a KBV process.
 KBV is more commonly used in the verification step and a more detailed discussion of this process is provided in that section **[add link]**.